andriescoetsee/Docs/README.md

 ### [Scikit-learn: ML overfitting and underfitting](https://andriescoetsee.github.io/sklearn_overfitting_underfitting/)
 ![](/images/sklearn_2.png)
 * Here I explain the important statistical concepts of overfitting and underfitting in ML context.
-* I make use of python's scikit-learn library to illustrate the concept
+* I make use of Python's scikit-learn library to illustrate the concept.

 ---